gisli61/Rendaur/README.md

 Rendaur is a MacOSX application that can open up an audio unit midi instrument, load a preset for the instrument and a midi file and then render the midi file off-line into a 48k 32bit float wav file.

-It can run both as a normal mac application and also as from the command line script via the script rendaur.sh in the Scripts folder.
+It can run both as a normal mac application and also as from the command line script via the script rendaur.py in the Scripts folder.

 ## Application